activecm/rita-legacy/Contributing.md

 * Add new features:
-  * If you would like to become involved in the development effort, please hop on our [OFTC channel at #activecm](https://webchat.oftc.net/?channels=activecm) and chat about what is currently being worked on.
+  * If you would like to become involved in the development effort, please hop on our [OFTC channel at #activecm](https://webchat.oftc.net/?channels=activecm) and chat about what is currently being worked on

 ### Running Static Tests
 * Golint
   * Install [golint](https://github.com/golang/lint)
-  * Run `golint ./...` from the root RITA directory.
+  * Run `golint ./...` from the root RITA directory
-  * Fix any errors and run golint again to verify.
+  * Fix any errors and run golint again to verify
 * Gofmt
-  * Run `gofmt -l .` from the root RITA directory to identify files containing styling errors.
+  * Run `gofmt -l .` from the root RITA directory to identify files containing styling errors
-  * Run `gofmt -w .` to automatically resolve gofmt errors.
+  * Run `gofmt -w .` to automatically resolve gofmt errors
 * Go vet
-  * Run `go tool vet $(find . -name '*.go' | grep -v '/vendor/'` from the root RITA directory.
+  * Run `go tool vet $(find . -name '*.go' | grep -v '/vendor/'` from the root RITA directory
-  * Fix any errors and run golint again to verify.
+  * Fix any errors and run golint again to verify
 * Go test
-  * Run `go test -v -race ./...` from the root RITA directory.
+  * Run `go test -v -race ./...` from the root RITA directory
-  * Ensure that all unit tests have passed.
+  * Ensure that all unit tests have passed

 ### Reviewing Automated Test Results
 Automated tests are run against each commit on Travis-CI.
 Build results may be viewed here: https://travis-ci.org/activecm/rita